 Jail Alternatives are supervision and treatment services designed to reduce jail overcrowding, teach responsibility, keep indigent offenders out of jail, permit non-dangerous offenders to retain employment, and to save the taxpayer money.

 The origins of these programs are found in the 1970’s with the Deferred Prosecution Program offered by the Yellowstone County Attorney’s Office and the Community Service Program in the Yellowstone County Justice Court.
-Alternatives, Inc. assumed administrative responsibility for these two programs in 1984 and gradually added supervision services such as Detention, Work-Release, Restitution Collection, Electronic Monitoring, Misdemeanor Probation Supervision, and Urinalysis Screening.
+Alternatives, Inc. assumed administrative responsibility for these two programs in 1984 and gradually added supervision services such as Detention, Work-Release, Restitution Collection, Electronic Monitoring, Misdemeanor Probation Supervision, Pre-Trial Supervision, Innovative Probation, drug patch, house arrest, ACCI self-directed and online, and Urinalysis Screening.
 Additionally, Alternatives has added education and counseling programs for Partner or Family Member Assault, Aggression Control, Alcohol and Drug Abuse, Minor-in-Possession, Criminal Thinking, Traffic Offenses (Driver’s Safety), and Tobacco Cessation.
 Click here for a program referral form and more information on program offerings.

 These programs provide a menu of supervision options to sentencing judges and other referral sources, which can be utilized separately or in combination based on the severity of the offense, the client’s level of need, and the degree of compliance shown by the offender.
 A high priority is placed on community safety as nearly 6,000 offenders per year go through jail alternatives programs.